Unstable minimal surfaces in symmetric spaces of non-compact type

-The most important invariant of a symmetric space $N$ of non-compact type is its rank, which is the largest dimensional subspace of its tangent space at any point on which the sectional curvature vanishes.
+The most important invariant of a symmetric space $N$ of non-compact type is its rank, also called the (real) rank of $G$ or $\g$, which is the largest dimensional subspace of its tangent space at any point on which the sectional curvature vanishes.
 Equivalently, this is the dimension of a maximal abelian subalgebra of $\g$ contained in $\p$.
 We call such an algebra a maximal toral subalgebra of $\p$, using the word toral to emphasize that it necessarily consists of semisimple elements.